marta0garcia0/my-app-lookiero/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Documentation about the project
-A new request is fetch when listing users, so the changes won't persist, the changes will only be visible in the user profile, so we cannot really update the user data in the API

-When in the login page, you will find a list of the available users, you can pick one by click on the email or write it yourself

-Pagination is implemented in the user list and also in the login page for the list of emails availables.

-In the user list when click on the user, the app will redirect to the user profile where he or she can be updated and deleted.
+The first view is the login where the user can choose which of the available users to be, once choosen, you can set any password, the API will return a successful login, then it will redirect to the Wall, the logged user can be changed by clicking in logout and choosing another one to test the functionality.

+In the wall view, the user can search for other users and follow them or visit their timeline.
+In the following list the users can be unfollowed or visited When a timeline is visited you can go back to your wall by clicking in the image of your user in the top left of the page.
+The design is also responsive.

+To check that the wall works fine you may want to login with different users, follow users, post messages and see the result.

 ## Libraries added
 Enzyme, jest, @testing-library, ... for testing